SUGAM2001/Python-for-Bioinformatics/README.md

 ## Installation
-You need to have Python installed to use the scripts and notebooks in this repository.
+You need to install Python to use the scripts and notebooks in this repository.
 I recommend using a virtual environment to manage dependencies.

 Visit the official Python website: [pyton.org](https://www.python.org/)